 As we are all aware Wiltshire Council declared a Climate Emergency in 2019, this was endorsed by Salisbury City Council.
 Wiltshire Council have been working with the residents in Salisbury to improve the city centre from a sustainable perspective with the aim of increasing attractiveness for retail as well as improving air quality and prioritising pedestrians and cyclists.

 WC consulted with residents in Salisbury through a major project entitled the “Central Area Framework” and received the backing of the majority of respondents (~70%) and the City Council to prioritise for pedestrians and cyclists.
 WC’s data indicated that >50% of the vehicles passing through the city centre did not stop and were contributing significantly to the pollution in the city centre, but not to the economy.

 The People Friendly Salisbury (PFS) project comprised installing bus gates to remove that 50% of traffic, hence making it easier for those that drove into the city to park when they wanted to shop.
-In addition there were major benefits for the disabled with easier access to disabled bays.
+In addition, there were major benefits for the disabled with easier access to disabled bays.
 Salisbury Reds were fully supportive of PFS as the buses also had easier access and were not delayed in traffic.
 However, when the PFS project was implemented there was backlash from drivers who could no longer drive straight through the city and there has been a very vociferous and noisy Facebook group.
 Unfortunately, in the middle of all this, the Leader of Salisbury City Council (SCC), who supported the scheme, was removed from office by a vote of no confidence.
 The new Leader and new Deputy, without authority from the City Council refused to support PFS and Business Improvement District carried out a survey (in which 75 of the >500 business responded) that indicated that they wanted to see a delay in the implementation of PFS until the New Year.
-The MP, John Glen also indicated that he would like to see PFS delayed ‘until Covid was over’.
+The MP, John Glen also indicated that he would like to see PFS delayed ‘until the COVID-19Pandemic was over’.
 WC were then left with no support and suspended PFS indefinitely and bus gates have now been removed, though the number plate recognition cameras and pollution monitoring equipment have been kept in place.
-Predictably, traffic has now increased once more
+Predictably, traffic has now increased once more.

 We would like to ask WCA members to support WC and SCC’s first steps towards a scheme that compliments their declaration of a Climate Emergency by